grzegorz-grzeda/usb-pd-psu/README.md

 ![board](docs/img/board.jpg)

-Designe around ProMicro (NiceNano!) nRF52840 board features:
+## Hardware design
+The device features:
-- the nRF52840 MCU
+- nRF52840 MCU in a [ProMicro (nice!nano) nRF52840 board](https://nicekeyboards.com/docs/nice-nano/)
-- 3x INA219
+- 3x a LM2596S DC/DC step down converter
+- USB-PD IP2721 chip with USB-C socket
 - SSD1306 OLED screen
 - 4x buttons (3x user and reset)
+- 3x INA219 power measurement units

 The PSU negotiates with a USB-C charger for a voltage up to 20V.
 Two voltages can be set with the onboard potetiometers.